elucian/bee/syntax/overview.md

 **notes:**
 1. Conditional expression must be enclosed in ();
 1. Conditional can not be associated with def statement;
+1. Conditional can not be associated with new statement;
 1. Conditional can not be associated with any block statement;

 ```